Azure/azure-docs-sdk-dotnet/api/overview/azure/insights.md

 ms.service: multiple
 ---

-# Azure Insights libraries for .NET
+# Azure Application Insights libraries for .NET

 ## Overview

---Overview text here--
+Application Insights is an extensible application performance management service for web developers.
+You can use the classes in the ApplicationInsights namespace to build a client application that can read and interact with telemetry gathered by the Application Insights service.

 ## Client library

---Insights client overview text here--
+The Application Insights client SDK for .NET allows you to log event, aggregated data, exceptions, dependency, and metrics to Azure for future analysis.

 Install the [NuGet package](https://www.nuget.org/packages/Microsoft.ApplicationInsights ) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].